 To reduce the cost of beaconing and simplify installation, Deviceworx has developed the xTAG BEACON.
 The xTAG BEACON does not require external power.
 It can run from a pre-installed battery for 5+ years.
-While the xTAG BEACON cannot drive a display (like an xPLAYER), it is far less expensive – making installation of multiple xTAG BEACONs feasible for operators wishing to cover a larger area or wishing to support beaconing in many locations.
+While the xTAG BEACON cannot drive a display (like an xPLAYER), it is far less expensive, making the installation of multiple xTAG BEACONs feasible for operators wishing to cover a larger area or wishing to support beaconing in many locations.

 Our first product (developed over a decade ago) was Android player support for digital signage.
-This Chameleon for Digital Signage (C4DS) product remains in use today supporting advertising playback on Android set-top boxes.
+This Chameleon for Digital Signage (C4DS) product remains in use today, supporting advertising playback on Android set-top boxes.

 Deviceworx developed the xPLAYER.
 The xPLAYER supports all of the C4DS features listed above (except resolution is limited to 1080p), and it has BLE beacon support for broadcasting offers and promotions to users nearby.
 The digital sign provides the first valuable step—issuing a Call To Action or CTA to people nearby, prompting them to install a smartphone app from the Apple Store or Google Play Store.
 The CTA typically includes a “hook” to entice users, like a promotion (for example, “Install our Acme App to get a free coffee inside this store”).
 After users install the app, they will receive unlimited offers whenever they come near any xPLAYER (or xTAG BEACON device described below).
 The innovative xPLAYER combination of digital signage and beaconing is patent pending by Deviceworx.